delfiterradas/datasync/docs/usage.md

 ```

 Run with `-c resources.config`. `rclone` derives its checker count from allocated CPUs, and the copy step uses roughly half that count (minimum one) for parallel transfers.
+To change the resource requests, please see the [max resources](https://nf-co.re/docs/running/configuration/nextflow-for-your-system#set-max-resources) and [customise process resources](https://nf-co.re/docs/running/configuration/nextflow-for-your-system#customize-process-resources) section of the nf-core website.

+### Custom Containers

+In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
+By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
+However, in some cases the pipeline specified version maybe out of date.

+To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/running/configuration/nextflow-for-your-system#update-tool-versions) section of the nf-core website.

+### Custom Tool Arguments

+A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
+Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

+To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/running/configuration/nextflow-for-your-system#modifying-tool-arguments) section of the nf-core website.

+### nf-core/configs

+In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
+You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

+See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.

+If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).